MSK-MOI/brain-biomarker-modeling/README.md

 Usage <a name="Usage"></a>
 -----
-Make sure you've downloaded the data files from the [challenge website](https://precision.fda.gov/challenges/8).
+First build and install the package by following the instruction below.
+Or use `source("bbutilities/utilities.R")`.
+Then make sure you've downloaded the data files from the [challenge website](https://precision.fda.gov/challenges/8).

 In an R session: